-The founder of Patagonia, Yvon Chouinard, a passionate climber, created the brand after realizing, during his various trips and climbing sessions, that there was a real demand for colorful technical textiles designed for climbing and mountaineering.
-So he created Patagonia in California in 1972.
-Patagonia 's DNA is first and foremost found in the climbing world, offering technical products adapted to climbing and/or mountaineering.
-It was only a few years later that Patagonia diversified into other universes, such as surfing and hiking.
+The founder of Patagonia, Yvon Chouinard, a climbing enthusiast, created the brand after realizing, during his various trips and climbing sessions, that there was no really resistant clothing adapted to climbing and mountaineering.
+Then he discovered, by chance, rugby shirts, very strong and resistant, as well as being colourful!
+He started to wear them to finally have clothes that would last over time, his friends asked him for some and little by little Patagoniawas born.
+To be exact, Patagonia was born in California, in 1972.
+Patagonia 's DNA is first found in the climbing world, offering technical products adapted to climbing and/or mountaineering.
+It was only a few years later that Patagonia diversified into other areas, such as surfing and hiking.

 Today, Patagonia offers technical, innovative and eco-responsible products.